Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Palace of Versailles | ©Stephanie LeBlanc

-Versailles is undoubtedly one of the most special places in Europe.
+Versailles is one of the most special places in Europe.
 Any adult who appreciates history and culture will enjoy it like a child.
-However, it is not always possible for a child to enjoy Versailles as an adult.
-This is due to the characteristics of the site, which is very large and can take hours to visit.
+However, a child will not always be able to enjoy Versailles like an adult.

-Book a guided tour of the Palace so the kids won't be bored
+Book an excursion with a guided tour of the Palace so that the children don't get bored

 Outside the Palace of Versailles| ©Hellotickets